Dictionary.com

 noun

-1. a leguminous West Indian shrub, Indigofera suffruticosa: a source of indigo Also calledindigo
+1. Also called: indigo. a leguminous West Indian shrub, Indigofera suffruticosa: a source of indigo

-Origin of anil1
+Origin of anil

 1575–85; < Portuguese < Arabic an-nīl, equivalent to al the + nīl indigo < Sanskrit nīlī indigo ( nīl ( a ) dark blue + feminine noun suffix)